|JAN DĚDEK, senior designer

 Yes, of course, there are connecting points.
 Our focus on vehicle design is our big advantage, and it is very well applicable on other products, too.
 In the first place, it is about correct proportions and surface finishes.
 And of course it is also about ergonomics, what feeling you get from a bathroom or car interior.
 A big challenge for us is to think about bathroom products in a way so as to make them fit for as many user types as possible.
 In case of bath tubs for instance, it works just as in case of cars - they must safely and nicely accommodate a two-meter-tall man as well as a tiny Asian girl.

 RAVAK is the only Czech company with that you at the Design Storz studio cooperate.
 You are developing bath tubs for us.
 Which bath tub from your production do you perceive as the most exceptional?

-From the practical point of view, I like the XXL and You bath tubs.
+From the practical point of view, I like the XXL.
 Thanks to organic shapes made to please every user I started liking your Avocado bath tub, and now also LoveStory II.